History of 915 Colorado - This year, 2014, our lovely house is having her 100th birthday!

 Scalar Heart Connection Session

-Do you have unanswered questions about yourself or your life that require quiet time and contemplation to sort out?
-Eliza (your Innkeeper) is a Certified Scalar Heart Mediator and would be please to schedule a session with you to help you "listen to the answers from your heart."
-To learn more about Scalar Heart Connections visit their website by clicking here: Scalar Heart Connection.
+Do you have unanswered questions about yourself or your life that require quiet time and contemplation?
+Eliza (your Innkeeper) is a Certified Scalar Heart Connector and would be pleased to schedule a session with you to help you "untie the knots that bind you and listen to your heart."
+To learn more about Scalar Heart Connection Sessions and to try a FREE complimentary introductory session visit their website by clicking here: Scalar Heart Connection.
 Session fees are discounted for B & B Guests.

 Guided Historic Walking Tour of Glenwood Springs